cbrgm/cloudburst/api/client/go/docs/InstancesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateInstancesRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiSaveInstancesRequest struct via the builder pattern

 Name | Type | Description  | Notes